poitier369/poitier369/README.md

     <div class="post-date">April 5, 2021</div>
     <h3>American Tower Attorney's Letter: No Knowledge of the Original Agreement</h3>
     <p>A letter from Christopher Satti, Attorney at American Tower Corporation (US Tower division), responding to the Poitiers' inquiries via FedEx, references the easement exclusively as "dated March 21, 2012" — with no mention of the December 2011 letter agreement.
 The letter asserts the easement is perpetual, that American Tower holds it in perpetuity, and closes with a full reservation of Grantee's rights.
 Attachments included the easement and the assignment agreement.</p>
-    <p>This letter is significant because it confirms that the original agreement Mr. Portier signed was never disclosed to American Tower — the current holder — at any point in the chain of title.</p>
+    <p>This letter is significant because it confirms that the original agreement Mr. Poitier signed was never disclosed to American Tower — the current holder — at any point in the chain of title.</p>
     <span class="tag tag-gold">American Tower</span><span class="tag tag-red">Corroborating Evidence</span>
   </div>